 This scanner can also upload finished files to popular cloud sharing services such as Evernote, Google Drive, and Dropbox.
 This works well for people who prefer a second archival option to Epson’s ScanSmart Software with the ability to access files from anywhere on mobile or desktop.

 Optimizing image quality is a breeze using Epson Image Processing Technology, which applies a blend of cropping, background removal, and other smaller edits to sharpen and enhance images.
 By converting scanned image text to digital format, its software is capable of automatic file naming.
 This saves plenty of time organizing documents.
+As computer accessories go, those features make this one a great buy.

 This scanner can handle multiple document sizes, including business cards, receipts, photos, and brochures.
 Single and double sided papers are capable of being scanned in one pass, making it a time saver.
 Bonus points for its portable specs, only 11.5 inches long and weighing less than 1 pound,for an easy fit in a laptop messenger bag or backpack.